fedora-infra/anitya/docs/admin-guide.rst

 ----------------

 The WSGI application is located at ``anitya.wsgi``.
-This application handles the web interface force creating, updating, and viewing projects.
+This application handles the web interface for creating, updating, and viewing projects.
 It also offers a REST API.